-The Committee has reviewed and discussed with management the Compensation Discussion and Analysis for fiscal year 2011.
-Based on the review and discussions, the Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Compensation Discussion and Analysis be included in Landec's Proxy Statement for its 2011 Annual Meeting of Stockholders.
+The Committee has reviewed and discussed with management the Compensation Discussion and Analysis for fiscal year 2012.
+Based on the review and discussions, the Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Compensation Discussion and Analysis be included in Landec's Proxy Statement for its 2012 Annual Meeting of Stockholders and incorporated into our Annual Report on Form 10-K for the fiscal year ended May 27, 2012.

 This report is submitted by the Committee.

-Dean Hollis (Chairman)
+Dean Hollis (Chairman) Frederick Frank Robert Tobin

-Frederick Frank

-Richard S. Schneider, Ph.D.

-Robert Tobin